 But more fish equals more waste buildup, and you will find your tank getting dirty more frequently.

-If you have fewer fish in your tank, you’ll have much less waste to deal with and won’t have to clean the tank as much.
+If you have a small amount of fish in your tank, you’ll have much less waste to deal with and won’t have to clean the tank as much.

 Option #4) Do Not Overfeed